masneltef/masneltef/README.md

 - 👋 Hi, I’m @yvanmasnel
-- 🔭 Passionate about Software Engineering & the use of data to drive business decisions
+- 🔭 Passionate about Software Engineering & the use of Data to drive business decisions
 - 🌱 I’m currently pursuing graduate studies in Information Technology
 - ✊🏾 I’m looking to collaborate on projects, and discussions to deepen our understanding of Software Engineering, Data Science concepts, and their applications
 - 📫 How to reach me: "masneltefiang@icloud.com"